-The $\Delta$ indicator under the value display in the Picture Control setting menu indicates the previous value for the setting.
+The Δ indicator under the value display in the Picture Control setting menu indicates the value saved in the camera.

 "A" (Auto)

 - Selecting the [A] (auto) option available for some settings lets the camera adjust the setting automatically. - Results vary with exposure and the position of the subject in the frame.